noumo/easyii/README.md

 #### Contacts ####

-Feel free to mail me on noumohope@gmail.com
+Feel free to email me on noumohope@gmail.com